-The Defence School Transition Aide (DSTA) at Canberra Grammar School looks after students of Defence families represented at the School.
+The Defence School Mentor looks after students of Defence families represented at the School.

 This role in the School is to provide information, support and referral to secondary students from mobile Australian Defence Force (ADF) families.
-The DSTA position is funded by the Department of Defence through the Defence Community Organisation, and is employed as a member the School teaching staff.
+The position is funded by the Department of Defence, through the Defence Community Organisation, and is employed as a member the School staff.

-Parents can contact the DTM to discuss a student’s transition into the School, Defence related issues that may affect a student (such as parental absence on service), or to obtain information if they are relocating.
+Parents can contact the Defence School Mentor to discuss a student’s transition into the School, Defence-related issues that may affect a student (such as parental absence on service), or to obtain information if they are relocating.

 LEARNING DEVELOPMENT TEAM

 Canberra Grammar School recognises that all students bring skills, talents and diversity to its community.
 The Learning Development Team (LDT) is tasked to serve the learning needs of all students.

 The LDT utilises evidence based decision-making in teaching and learning for all students in the School with particular regard to students with diverse learning needs.
 Additionally, the LDT is responsible for ensuring all students with diverse learning needs receive appropriate intervention and effective evidence based teaching and learning development.